Reading Strategies

 Concentration and attention to detail are essential to active reading and comprehension.

-• You must locate the main idea of each paragraph
+- Locate the main idea of each paragraph.

-• Create an index card file of terms, definitions, cycles...
+- Create an index card file of terms and definitions.

 RECITE

-• Assures that you comprehend what you are reading
+- Assures you comprehend what you are reading

-• Helps you remember the main idea and details or examples
+- Helps you remember the main idea, details, or examples

 Reviewing is a daily process.
-It is essential that this process take place in order for true learning and comprehension of material to happen.
-The more you review and recite the better the recall.
-It may seem like a tedious task but when this process becomes a consistent study habit it actually makes your study time more efficient.
+It is essential this process takes place in order for learning and comprehension of material to happen.
+The more you review and recite, the better the recall.
+When this process becomes a consistent study habit, it actually makes your study time more efficient.
 You will no longer cram for exams because you are starting the exam process on the first day of class.

 Review starts with organization.
-Make sure your binder starts with the syllabus and all notes and handouts are inserted in date order.
+Organize your binder with the course syllabus first, followed by notes and handouts in chronological order.

-• Review your comments you made in the text as you read
+- Review the comments you made in the text as you read.

-• Develop study aids like mnemonics for material you must memorize lists, categories...
+- Develop study aids like mnemonics for material you must memorize.

 Bibliography: